Joshua-Miles/validations-lecture-assessments/README.md

 # Rails Helpers Lecture Assessments

 Before all assessments, run `rails s` in your terminal to start the rails app.
+Test in the browser by going to http://localhost:3000/airlines

 ### Assessment 1: Using `link_to`